ricco386/deploy-python-app-to-openshift/slides.md

-# #27 CNCF Meetup

-How to deploy Python app to OpenShift
+# How to deploy Python app to OpenShift

 Richard Kellner

+KCD (Kubernetes Community Days) 2022

 ---